Women who have sex with women: Mental health

 Since medical literature began to describe homosexuality, it has often been approached from a view that sought to find an inherent psychopathology as the root cause.
 Much literature on mental health and lesbians centered on their depression, substance use disorders, and suicide.
 Although these issues exist among lesbians, discussion about their causes shifted after homosexuality was removed from the Diagnostic and Statistical Manual in 1973.
 Instead, social ostracism, legal discrimination, internalization of negative stereotypes, and limited support structures indicate factors homosexuals face in Western societies that often adversely affect their mental health.
 Women who identify as lesbian report feeling significantly different and isolated during adolescence; these emotions have been cited as appearing on average at 15 years old in lesbians and 18 years old in women who identify as bisexual.

 Anxiety disorders and depression are the most common mental health issues for women.
 Depression is reported among lesbians at a rate similar to heterosexual women.
 It is a more significant problem among women who feel they must hide their sexual orientation from friends and family, experience compounded ethnic or religious discrimination, or experience relationship difficulties with no support system.
 More than half the respondents to a 1994 survey of health issues in lesbians reported they had suicidal thoughts, and 18% had attempted suicide.

 A population-based study completed by the National Alcohol Research Center found that women who identify as lesbian or bisexual are less likely to abstain from alcohol.
 Lesbians and bisexual women have a higher likelihood of reporting problems with alcohol, as well as not being satisfied with treatment for substance use programs.
 Many lesbian communities are centered in bars, and drinking is an activity that correlates to community participation for lesbians and bisexual women.

+Views on strap-on dildo

+There are contradicting views among feminists on the use of strap-on dildos in sex.
+Some feminists argue that strap-on sex imitates patriarchal structures and undermines feminist principles, asserting that fantasies should align with ethical values.
+They criticize feminists who engage in strap-on sex as hypocritical.
+However, others share these concerns but question whether politics should be brought into the bedroom, while some opposes the notion that strap-on sex is inherently linked to patriarchy.